 Staff & Training

-The SWAT Team is comprised of ten to twenty deputies who are trained in the use of the following skills (and other tactics and skills necessary for resolution of critical incidents):
+The SWAT Team is comprised of ten to twenty deputies who are trained in the use of the following skills (and other tactics and skills necessary for the resolution of critical incidents):

 - Anti-Sniper Tactics